scarney18/Risk_Game-Bot/README.md

 # Risk_Game-Bot
-Contains Java version Risk game and bot to play
+Contains Java version of Risk game and bot
+Made by a team of 3 students for COMP20050 Software Engineering Project 2 Game made from scratch, bot was made using a given version of the game.